Raw Danger!: Plot

 Keith is the last character to be played in the game, and will only be playable under certain circumstances.
 Crippled due to unknown circumstances after Disaster Report, he walks with a crutch and briefly encounters several other characters before appearing in the final chapter of the game.
 After being approached by Isaac and Sophia, who pass him information that Sophia was able to retrieve from the Norcal Laboratory, he stays behind to continue gathering information, which is revealed to be evidence of Echidna and Goldstein's plot against the city.
-He narrowly escapes as his building begins to flood, climbing to the same tower where Joshua and Stephanie are evacuating from via helicopter; Keith will either give the evidence to Jaden or Joshua depending on whether Aiden was spared or allowed to die by Amber.
+He narrowly escapes as his building begins to flood, climbing to the same tower where Joshua and Stephanie are evacuating from via helicopter if the player is not Keith; Keith or Joshua will retrieve the evidence from Jaden depending on whether the player fully completed Joshua's chapter.
 The collapsing tower suddenly shifts, forcing Keith to hold onto the radio antenna; If Sophia survived Isaac's chapter, she and Isaac will rescue Keith by helicopter, and Keith will look out over the sinking city as he departs, reflecting on its fate.